length

 The Highlights Trip – Kumano Kodo

-- Experience a traditional boat ride along the Kumano-gawa river
+- Enjoy a traditional boat ride on the Kumano-gawa river

-- Visit all 3 grand shrines, collectively known as the Kumano Sanzan
+- Visit all 3 Kumano Sanzan grand shrines

 The Extended Trip – Kumano Kodo